ultrazohm/ultrazohm_sw/docs/source/hardware/adapter_cards/external/uz_per_torque_box/uz_per_torque_box.rst

    :widths: 25 150 100 30 100
    :header-rows: 1

-After the assembly the PCB can be connected to the UZ, e.g. to Slot A from ADC A1
+After the assembly the PCB can be connected to the UZ, e.g. to Slot A from ADC A1 as shown in the picture below.

 |Cover| |Connection to UZ|